Ryan Hunter-Reay: Rolex Grand-Am Sports Car Series

-In 2010 Hunter-Reay drove for Level 5 Motorsports in the #95 Crown Royal Cask No. 16 Riley Mk.
+In 2010, Hunter-Reay drove for Level 5 Motorsports in the No. 95 Crown Royal Cask No. 16 Riley Mk.
 XI-BMW 5.0L V8 in the DP class.
 At the season-ending Rolex 24 at Daytona Hunter-Reay co-drove with Christophe Bouchut, Lucas Luhr, Scott Tucker and Richard Westbrook.
-The car started in 13th place both overall and in its class.
-The car would lead for 11 laps and would finish in 3rd place both overall and in its class with 751 laps.
+The car started in thirteenth place both overall and in its class.
+The car would lead for eleven laps and would finish in third place both overall and in its class with 751 laps.
 Hunter-Reay then drove at the second race of the season, the Grand Prix of Miami at Homestead-Miami Speedway, in the same car, with additional sponsorship from US Bank, Spirit Jets, Drive Digital Medi and Supercar Life.
 Hunter-Reay would co-drive with Tucker.
-The car started in 6th place both overall and in its class.
-The car completed 120 laps to finish in 19th place overall and in 14th place in its class.
+The car started in sixth place both overall and in its class.
+The car completed 120 laps to finish in nineteenth place overall and in fourteenth place in its class.
 Hunter-Reay would finish 23rd in the DP drivers championship with 47 points.
-The #95 Level 5 Motorsports entry would finish 14th in the DP teams championship with 47 points.
+The No. 95 Level 5 Motorsports entry would finish fourteenth in the DP teams championship with 47 points.

-For 2011 Hunter-Reay only competed in the Rolex 24 of Daytona for Level 5 Motorsports in the #95 Microsoft/E-Data Solutions/Selling Source/US Bank Riley Mk XXII-BMW 5.0L V8 in the DP class with Scott Tucker, Richard Westbrook and Raphael Matos.
-The car started in 17th place both overall and in its class.
-The car would complete 703 laps to finish in 11th place both overall and in its class.
-Hunter-Reay finished 33rd in the DP drivers championship with 20 points.
-The #95 Level 5 Motorsports entry finished 20th in the DP teams championship with 20 points.
+For 2011, Hunter-Reay only competed in the Rolex 24 of Daytona for Level 5 Motorsports in the No. 95 Microsoft/E-Data Solutions/Selling Source/US Bank Riley Mk XXII-BMW 5.0L V8 in the DP class with Scott Tucker, Richard Westbrook and Raphael Matos.
+The car started in seventeenth place both overall and in its class.
+The car would complete 703 laps to finish in eleventh place both overall and in its class.
+Hunter-Reay finished 33rd in the DP drivers championship with twenty points.
+The No. 95 Level 5 Motorsports entry finished twentieth in the DP teams championship with twenty points.

-In 2012 Hunter-Reay only competed in the Rolex 24 at Daytona for Starworks Motorsport in the DP class in the #2 Motorola Riley Mk.
+In 2012, Hunter-Reay only competed in the Rolex 24 at Daytona for Starworks Motorsport in the DP class in the No. 2 Motorola Riley Mk.
 XX-Ford 5.0L V8 with Marco Andretti, Scott Mayer and Michael Valiante.
-The car started in 9th place both overall and in its class.
-The car completed 736 laps to finish in 10th place both overall and in its class.
-Hunter-Reay would finish 36th in the DP drivers championship with 10 points.
-The #2 Starworks Motorsport entry finished 9th in the DP teams championship with 333 points.
+The car started in ninth place both overall and in its class.
+The car completed 736 laps to finish in tenth place both overall and in its class.
+Hunter-Reay would finish 36th in the DP drivers championship with ten points.
+The No. 2 Starworks Motorsport entry finished ninth in the DP teams championship with 333 points.

-In 2013 Hunter-Reay only competed in the Rolex 24 of Daytona for VelocityWW in the DP class in the #10 Velocity Worldwide Dallara Corvette DP-Chevrolet 5.0L V8 with Max Angelelli and Jordan Taylor.
-The car started in 12th place both overall and in its class.
-The car led for 56 laps and completed 709 laps to finish in 2nd place both overall and in its class.
+In 2013, Hunter-Reay only competed in the Rolex 24 of Daytona for VelocityWW in the DP class in the No. 10 Velocity Worldwide Dallara Corvette DP-Chevrolet 5.0L V8 with Max Angelelli and Jordan Taylor.
+The car started in twelfth place both overall and in its class.
+The car led for 56 laps and completed 709 laps to finish in second place both overall and in its class.
 Hunter-Reay finished 33rd in the DP drivers championship.
-The #10 VelocityWW entry finished 2nd in the DP teams championship with 339 points.
+The No. 10 VelocityWW entry finished second in the DP teams championship with 339 points.